dschnare/ioc-container/packages/ioc-container/README.md

 into the parent container if the resolution fails using this own container.

-## IocContainer#install
+## IocContainer#service

-    install(name, obj, { newable, transient, concerns })
+    service(name, Ctor, { transient, concerns, inject, initializable, destroyable })

 Installs a new service that can be resolved with the specified name.
-The obj can be a function, object or primitive value.
-If an object then `Object.create()` is used to create new instances.
-If a function then the function will be called normally unless the `newable` option is specified.
-If `newable` is set then the `new` operator will be used when calling the function.
-If a primitive value then the value will be resolved as-is (i.e. returned without modification).
+The service has to be a constructor function.

-All services are singletons, that is they are only created once and the same instance is returned each time `resolve()` is called.
-If the `transient` option is set then a new instance will be created each time `resolve()` is called.
+All services are singletons, that is they are only created once and the same instance is returned each time `resolve()` asks for them.
+If the `transient` option is set then a new instance will be created each time `resolve()` asks for them.

 The opional `concerns` parameter is an object used to register lifecycle concerns by calling `addLifecycleConcern()`.
 For information on adding lifecycle concerns see the docs on this method.

-All services will have their dependencies injected automatically.
-For functions the names of their formal parameters will be used as dependency names.
-If a formal argument results with no service being found an error will be thrown.

-For objects and the return value of functions, property names will be used as dependency names only if they are set to `null`.
-Properties starting with `_` are skipped over.

-Primitive values and arrays will have no depedencies injected.

-Any formal parameter or property that starts with `$` is considered a configuration key, and will be set to the config key without the `$` prefix.
+The optional `inject` parameter is an array of dependency names that will be injected into the service.
+The order of the dependency names is important, since function arguments are injected in the order they appear.
+Without this parameter, dependency names are inferred automatically by inspecting the formal parameter names of the constructor.
+Any dependency name that starts with `$` will have the value of the config key without the `$` prefix injected.
+This parameter is useful if your code is obfuscated.

+In addition to the `inject` parameter an `inject` array property or function on the constructor (i.e. static) can be sepcified.
+However the `inject` parameter will take precedence.

-All services can optionally define `initialize` and `destroy` methods that will be called after dependencies have been injected and when the service has been released respectively.
+All services can optionally define `initialize` and `destroy` methods that will be called if the `initializable` and `destroyable` parameters are set to `true`. `initialize` will be called after the service has been constructed and `destroy` will be called after the service has been released.

 **Example:**

-    class MyClass {
+    ioc.service('myService', class {
+      constructor(a, b, port) {
-      constructor(a, $port) { this.a = a; this.port = $port; }
+        this.a = a;
+        this.b = b;
+        this.port = port;
+      }

       initialize() {
-        console.log('MyClass#initialize');
+        /* use this.a, this.b and this.port */
       }

+      destroy() {
       }
-    ioc.config.set('port', 3000);
-    ioc.install('myClass', MyClass, { newable: true })
+    }, {
+      /* '$' prefixed dependencies are config keys */
+      inject: ['a', 'b', '$port'],
+      initializable: true,
+      destroyable: true
+    })

+## IocContainer#factory

+    factory(name, fn, { transient, concerns, inject, initializable, destroyable })

+Installs a new service that can be resolved with the specified name.
+The service has to be a factory function.

+All services are singletons, that is they are only created once and the same instance is returned each time `resolve()` asks for them.
+If the `transient` option is set then a new instance will be created each time `resolve()` asks for them.

+The opional `concerns` parameter is an object used to register lifecycle concerns by calling `addLifecycleConcern()`.
+For information on adding lifecycle concerns see the docs on this method.

+The optional `inject` parameter is an array of dependency names that will be injected into the service.
+The order of the dependency names is important, since function arguments are injected in the order they appear.
+Without this parameter, dependency names are inferred automatically by inspecting the formal parameter names of the function.
+Any dependency name that starts with `$` will have the value of the config key without the `$` prefix injected.
+This parameter is useful if your code is obfuscated.

+In addition to the `inject` parameter an `inject` array property or function on the function (i.e. static) can be sepcified.
+However the `inject` parameter will take precedence.

+All services can optionally define `initialize` and `destroy` methods that will be called if the `initializable` and `destroyable` parameters are set to `true`. `initialize` will be called after the service has been constructed and `destroy` will be called after the service has been released.

+**Example:**

+    ioc.factory('myService', function(a, b, port) {
+      return {
+        initialize() {
+          /* use a, b and port */
+        },

+        destroy() {
+        }
+      };
-    ioc.install('a', { name: 'a', $port: null }, { transient: true });
+    }, {
-    let myClass = ioc.resolve('myClass');
+      /* '$' prefixed dependencies are config keys */
+      inject: ['a', 'b', '$port'],
+      /* not a singleton */
+      transient: true,
+      initializable: true,
+      destroyable: true
+    })

+## IocContainer#constant

+    constant(name, value)

+Installs a new service that can be resolved with the specified name.
+The service can be any value and it will be retrieved as-is.
+No dependencies will be injected.

+**Example:**

+    ioc.constant('version', '1.0.1');
+    ioc.constant('myValue', {
+      numbers: [1, 2, 3, 4]
+    });

 ## IocContainer#resolve